Main Documentation#

 >>> board = Board() >>> board.fen() 'rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1'

-- copy() Board #
+- copy() Board#

 Returns a new

-which is an exact copy of thisBoard
+Boardwhich is an exact copy of thisBoard, including itsMovehistory.- Returns:

 A deep copy of this position and its state.